serhhan/practical-utils-and-hooks/README.md

 1. **exportPdf Function**: A function to export the content of an HTML element as a PDF file.
 2. **useSwipe Hook**: A custom React hook for enabling swipe functionality within a container element.
+3. **useInView Hook**: A custom React hook leveraging the Intersection Observer API to detect when an element becomes visible in the viewport.

 ## Usage